Parent Information 2022

 Parents are encouraged to provide a bottle of water and a balanced morning tea and lunch for their child.
 Students are encouraged to have their drink bottle in class to keep hydrated while learning (we are a water only school).
 On Fridays, our students have the opportunity to order a school lunch prepared by parents.
 Orders close on the Wednesday before.

-Lunch eating starts at 12:30 pm and for 10 minutes all children are expected to sit quietly and eat their lunch.
-A bell releases students from the eating area; however students are able to continue eating.
+Lunch eating starts at 12:35 pm and for 10 minutes all children are expected to sit quietly and eat their lunch.
+The duty teacher releases students from the eating area; however students are able to continue eating.

 Parents / Caregivers must complete a form available from the office if a child requires medication to be administered at school or to be brought to school.
 All medication needs to be individually named, handed into the office and are administered by staff only.
 Parents are requested not to give children supplies of aspirin etc. to take of their own decision or allow them to keep medication in their bags.